A Tour of Go

 Every Go program is made up of packages.

-Programs start running in package main.
+Programs start running in package named main.

-By convention, the package name is the same as the last element of the import
+By convention, the package name is the same as the last element of the import path.
+For instance, the math/rand package comprises files that begin with the statement ==package rand==.

 Better to use “factored” import statement (good style):